jaxcore/bumblebee-hotword-node/README.md

 ### Add New Hotwords

-The default hotwords were open sourced and []supplied by Picovoice](https://github.com/Picovoice/porcupine/tree/master/resources/keyword_files/wasm).
+The default hotwords were open sourced and [supplied by Picovoice](https://github.com/Picovoice/porcupine/tree/master/resources/keyword_files/wasm).

 To convert a PPN hotword file to the formate used by BumbleBee, use the `xdd` command: